sceccotti89/Distributed-File-System/README.md

 ### Pseudo-Distributed Environment

 Using the `Vagrantfile` file provided in the distribution you can run the system in a pseudo-distributed environment.
 In the file are defined 6 virtual machines that can be used both for a remote node (LoadBalancer and StorageNode) that for a Client.
-My suggestion is to distribute them among 1 Client, 1 LoadBalancer and 4 StorageNodes, just to be sure to reach the quorum.
+My suggestion is to assign the VMs in this way: 1 for the Client, 1 for the LoadBalancer and 4 for the StorageNodes, just to be sure that the quorum can be reached.

 ## References
 ### Java libraries